anitasantoso/fashwear/README.md

 Presentation slides here https://slides.com/anitasantoso/fashwear

-Most girls have a ton of clothes and yet still don't know what to wear to dinner after work, or that party coming up this weekend, or just to office every day.
-FashWear helps to build stylish outfits from their wardrobe by building a lookbook from current favourite outfits or taking isnpiration from fashion blag.
+Most girls have tons of clothes in their wardrobe and yet spend a lot of money buying new ones and a lot of time figuring out what to wear - weather it be outfit for office everyday, dinner date with girlfriend, or that party coming up this weekend (yes guys will not relate to this!).

+FashWear helps to build stylish outfits from their wardrobe by building personal lookbook from current favourite outfits or taking inspiration from fashion blag.

-App has smarts to suggest outfit ideas based on current weather maybe? (pull from weather API?) and upcoming events (outfit photos can be organised by tags then look up by relevant tags e.g. #party #casual) or current trend (based on most favourited).
+App has smarts to suggest outfit ideas based on current weather maybe? (pull from weather API) and upcoming events (outfit photos can be organised by tags then look up by relevant tags e.g. #party #casual) or current trend (based on most favourited).
 These will be automatic notifications that pop up throughout the day.